11 Must-Know Melbourne Travel Tips: Plan the Perfect Visit

 But no matter what time of the year, it pays to seriously think through your Melbourne itinerary and book your must-do activities, whether that’s seeing a show or dining at a particular restaurant, to avoid disappointment.
 Melbourne is a popular city for tourists, and locals love getting out and about.

-If you’ve only got a short time in Melbourne, then make sure you pick your neighbourhood carefully.
+If you’ve only got a short time in Melbourne, then pick your neighbourhood carefully.

-If you want to be hanging out with the cool kids in Fitzroy and Collingwood, then it doesn’t make sense to book accommodation in St Kilda – you’ll end up spending most of your time on public transport or in an Uber.
+If you want hang out in Fitzroy and Collingwood, then it doesn’t make sense to book accommodation in St Kilda – you’ll end up spending most of your time getting from one place to another on public transport or in an Uber.

 Think about the things you absolutely must do on your trip to Melbourne: do you want to be by the beach?
 Do you want to stay up all night drinking in cool bars?
 Do you need somewhere quieter so your kids sleep at night?